luisGuzman98/robocorp-certif-lvl2-robot-LGC/README.md

 This public code contains the solution for the Robocorp Certification Level II Test.

 The robot:
-    Orders robots from RobotSpareBin Industries Inc.
+- Orders robots from RobotSpareBin Industries Inc.
-    Saves the order HTML receipt as a PDF files.
+- Saves the order HTML receipt as a PDF files.
-    Saves the screenshot of the ordered robot.
+- Saves the screenshot of the ordered robot.
-    Embeds the screenshot of the robot to the PDF receipt.
+- Embeds the screenshot of the robot to the PDF receipt.
-    Creates ZIP archive of the receipts and the images.
+- Creates ZIP archive of the receipts and the images.

-This template robot:
+This robot:

 - At the devdata folder, the user must update the RPA_SECRET_FILE value according to their username and where the decide to locate the present repository.
 - Includes all the necessary dependencies and initialization commands (`conda.yaml`).